iambaljeet/Local-Fiesta/README.md

 # Local AI Fiesta 🎉

-A powerful web application for managing and interacting with multiple AI models running locally through LM Studio.
-Experience the convenience of having multiple AI conversations side-by-side in a single, beautifully designed interface.
+Experience the local version of AI Fiesta: a powerful, privacy-focused web application for managing and interacting with multiple AI models on your own machine.
+Running through LM Studio, this app offers unlimited usage and lets you have multiple AI conversations side-by-side in a single, beautifully designed interface.

 ## ✨ Features